jsiek/B522-PL-Foundations/README.md

 ## Project, due May 1

-Choose a language feature that is not spelled out in PLFA to formalize in Agda.
+Choose a language feature that is not spelled out in PLFA to formalize and prove type safety in Agda.
+(If you have a different kind of project in mind, I'm happy to consider alternatives, so long as it includes proving some non-trivial property of a programming language.)
 Your formalization should include both a static semantics (aka. type system), a dynamic semantics, and a proof of type safety.
 For the dynamic semantics you must use a different style than the approach used in PLFA, that is, do not use a reduction semantics.
 Examples of other styles you can use are

 * small-step reduction with evaluation contexts
 * big-step semantics